nipafx/nipafx.dev/content/articles/2019-05-29-immutable-collections-in-java.md

 Why, though?
 Why not just add `Immutable...` to the mix and call it a day?

-[toc]

 ## What's An Immutable Collection?

 In JDK terminology, *immutable* and *unmodifiable* have shifted over the last few years.
 Originally, *unmodifiable* marked an instance that offered no mutability (by throwing `UnsupportedOperationException` on mutating methods) but may be changed in other ways (maybe because it was just a wrapper around a mutable collection).
 This understanding is reflected in the methods `Collections::unmodifiableList`, `unmodifiableSet`, and `unmodifiableMap` and [their JavaDoc](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Collection.html#unmodview).

-At first, [the term *immutable* was used](https://docs.oracle.com/javase/9/docs/api/java/util/List.html#immutable) for the collections returned by [Java 9's collection factory methods](https://blog.codefx.org/java/java-9-tutorial/#Collection-Factories).
+At first, [the term *immutable* was used](https://docs.oracle.com/javase/9/docs/api/java/util/List.html#immutable) for the collections returned by [Java 9's collection factory methods](java-9-tutorial#collection-factories).
 The collections themselves could not be changed in any way (well, [reflection](https://www.sitepoint.com/java-reflection-api-tutorial/), but that doesn't count) and so they seem to warrant the attribute immutable.
 Alas, that may easily cause confusion.
 Will a method that prints all elements in an immutable collection always have the same output?